Create and manage funds

 Delete a fund

-Select Manage in the top navigation.
+Select the Manage page in the top navigation in Giving.

 Select the Funds tab on the left.